 This project combines the artist’s 4 other selves: the sculptor, the naturalist, the architect, and the gardener.

-“While I Live I Will Grow is a chance for me to work ‘in the world’.
+“While I Live I Will Grow is a chance for me to work ‘in the world’ rather than a gallery space.
 The city is now the playground.
 My task is to provide the bottle trees with a stage so people notice them.
 We often neglect the natural world.
-I want to bring the natural world back into the studio, into the museum, and now back to the city,” says Cardoso.
+I want to bring the natural world back into the studio, into the museum, and now back to the city.”

 While I Live I Will Grow imagines the idea of growth in multiple ways.